MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/voice-companion-sample.md

 ### Service hub

-For speech or DTMF recognition of the customer while in a conference, it is necessary to create a pipe between the conference and the customer in the conference.
+For speech or DTMF recognition of the customer while in a conference, it's necessary to create a pipe between the conference and the customer in the conference.
 This is done by creating a service channel (an audio call for the purpose of intercepting speech or DTMF commands from the user).
 The service hub is a trusted conversation created by the application endpoint.
 The application joins an *ad hoc* conference.
 In addition, it creates a primary call (first class participation in the conference is needed by the AV MCU to carry out some trusted operations such as muting all or removing the user from the default mix) followed by a service channel call.
 The service channel is wired with the customer.

 ### Customer endpoint